DEFRA/software-development-standards/docs/standards/node_standards.md

 | `ignore-scripts=true` | Prevents npm from running lifecycle scripts such as `preinstall` and `postinstall` during package installation.
 This blocks a common vector for arbitrary code execution from malicious or compromised packages.
 Note: some packages that compile native bindings require lifecycle scripts to function.
 If any packages genuinely need it, then `--ignore-scripts=false` can be passed to the relevant `npm install` command. |
 | `min-release-age=7` | Refuses to install packages published fewer than 7 days ago.
 This provides a window to detect package takeover or typosquatting attacks before they reach your codebase.
 Studies have shown that most malicious packages are detected within this timeframe. |

-To apply these settings globally across all projects on your machine, either run:
+To apply these settings you must also configure them globally across all projects on your machine.
+Run the following commands to ensure you are protected from any repository you interact with, even if you don't own it.

 ```sh
 npm config set save-exact=true